m-reza-rahman/azure-cafe/README.md

 * Go to the [Azure portal](http://portal.azure.com).
 * Select 'Create a resource'.
 In the search box, enter and select 'Azure Database for PostgreSQL Flexible Server'.
 Hit create.
 * Create a new resource group named azure-cafe-group-`<your suffix>` (the suffix could be your first name such as "reza").
 Specify the Server name to be azure-cafe-db-`<your suffix>` (the suffix could be your first name such as "reza").
 Specify the login name to be postgres.
 Specify the password to be Secret123!.
 Click Next to go to the Networking tab.
-* Enable access to Azure services.
+* Enable access to Azure services and add the current client IP address.
 * Create the resource.
 It will take a moment for the database to deploy and be ready for use.
 * In the portal home, go to 'All resources'.
 Find and click on azure-cafe-db-`<your suffix>`.
 Open the server parameters panel.
 Set the 'require_secure_transport' parameter to 'OFF', and then hit 'Save'.